-One of the first nature preschools in Montana and the first in the Billings area, Fledglings Nature Preschool is founded on the idea that kids learn best through play and hands-on experiences.
+One of the first nature preschools in Montana and the first (and currently only) in the Billings area, Fledglings Nature Preschool is founded on the idea that kids learn best through play and hands-on experiences.
 Students spend at least 80% of their time outdoors, guided in exploration and learning by our skilled team of teacher naturalists.
 Academic skills such as pattern recognition, letters, numbers, and colors emerge from the child’s experience–counting birds on the pond, looking for matching colors of flowers and bugs, tracking animal prints in the snow, journaling about nature observations, etc. Positive social interaction and respect for others is heightened and reinforced by outdoor exploration and play, and the children’s learning is grounded in sensory experience of what is closest–the animals, plants, rocks, and weather that surround them every day.
-Fledglings Nature Preschool is a proud member of the Natural Start Alliance
+Fledglings Nature Preschool is a proud member of the Natural Start Alliance.

-Our approach draws from multiple sources, including Interest-led Flow Learning, Reggio Emergent Curriculum, Inquiry Learning, and others.
+Our approach draws from multiple sources, including Nature Pedagogy, Interest-led Flow Learning, Reggio Emergent Curriculum, Inquiry Learning, and others.
 Curriculum is designed on a two-year cycle for those students who enroll for multiple years.
 Our teacher-student ratio of 1:8 ensures in-depth mentoring and relationship-building, and frequent contact among the families of our students creates a community that goes beyond the classroom.

 For more information on how we do preschool, download our Fledglings Parent Handbook.